georgeredinger/georgeredinger.github.com/_posts/2010-08-14-PickleJars.markdown

 ## My First Try:
 A "One Liner"

+This solution more closely matches the conventional meaning of "Cowboy code".

 {% highlight ruby %}
   ruby -e 'a=%W(bob joe chr jan frk crl cbw dog jr );\
     puts "The Winner is: #{a[rand(a.size)]}"'